How to manage traumatic amputations and uncontrolled bleeding

 Traumatic amputations are a common combat injury.
 Soldiers report traumatic amputations as among the most emotionally disturbing forms of injury.

 Fortunately, the survival rate associated with these severe injuries is unprecedented, due to improvements in immediate treatment and stabilization.
 Advances in the military arena are paving the way for better treatment of amputations by civilian EMS providers.

 It is estimated that up to 83,000 traumatic amputations occur in the U.S. every year.
-Eighty percent of the victims are males between the ages of 15 – 40.
+Eighty percent of the victims are males between the ages of 15 – 40 years old.

-Motor vehicle collisions are the most common culprit (51 percent) followed by industrial accidents (19 percent) and agricultural accidents (10 percent).
+Motor vehicle collisions are the most common culprit (51%) followed by industrial accidents (19%) and agricultural accidents (10%).
 The most common traumatic amputation is a partial hand amputation, with the loss of one or more fingers.
 The loss of one arm is the second most common traumatic amputation.
 Only about 10 percent of traumatic amputations are of the wrist and hand.

 Types of amputations

 Amputations can be classified as partial or complete.

 A partial amputation occurs when some bone, tissue, or muscle keeps the amputated part attached to the body.
 Partial amputations are more common among civilians and usually do not require surgical amputation.
 A complete amputation involves a complete severing of the extremity from the body.